By Tim Lambert

 The old industries like hosiery remained important in the late 20th century.
 However new industries such as metal fabrication, electrical and precision engineering, printing, pharmaceuticals, and food processing came to Leicester.

 The University of Leicester was established in 1957.
 Then in 1969, Leicester Polytechnic was formed from the old College of Art and Technology.
 It became De Montfort University in 1992.
-Meanwhile, in 1971 the Haymarket Centre opened, and in 1973 Haymarket Theatre opened.
+Meanwhile, in 1973 the Haymarket Centre opened.

-In 1984 St Martins Shopping Centre opened.
-The Phoenix Arts Centre opened in 1988 and The Shire Shopping Centre opened in 1992.
+The Phoenix Arts Centre opened in 1988 and Highcross Shopping Centre opened in 1991.

 In 1997 Leicester was made a unitary authority.

 In 2011 Sir Peter Soulsby became the first directly elected mayor of Leicester.
-In 2020 the population of Leicester was 342,000.
+In 2012 the body of Richard III was found in Leicester.